DataBiosphere/analysis_pipeline_WDL/documentation/cwl-vs-wdl.md

 ## "Not Strictly Necessary But In WDL This Makes More Sense"
 * The original CWL allocates memory and CPUs on an overall level, while the WDL does it on a task level.
 In other words, the WDL is more granular.
 	* Reasoning: GCS has stricter requirements than AWS regarding storage.
-Doing it this way also allows the check GDS step, which takes a lot more resources, to call more than the rest of the the WDL, saving money.
+Doing it this way also allows resource-heavy tasks (such as check_gds in vcf-to-gds-wf) to only use the large number of resources they need in their respective task, instead of the whole workflow.

 ## Different Design Choices
 * The CWL imports other CWLs.
 The WDL does not import other WDLs, except in the case of the checker workflow.
 	* Reasoning: It is possible for WDLs to contain just tasks and be imported into another task, but in some contexts it can be slightly less secure.

-# Workflow A
+# Workflow A --- vcf-to-gds-wf.wdl
 ## Strictly Necessary Changes
 * The WDL relocalizes all files into the working directory in the unique variant IDs step.
 [This issue is explained in detail here](https://github.com/DataBiosphere/analysis_pipeline_WDL/issues/2).